AloneCafe/alog-cpp/README.md

 ## Usage
   1. Copy the 'alog.hpp' as you like in your C++ project.
-  2. Here is an simple example:
+  2. Here is a simple example:
   ```cpp
 #include "alog.hpp"